cixk1/security-tools/README.md

 -> I recommend making a virtual environment in python and installing the dependencies there

 ### Development
-This is a experimental repo for educational purposes.
+This is an experimental repo for educational purposes.
 This means also that this repo is still in active development.

 #### TODO
-To do list for the future
+To do list of features to add in the future
-##### webscanner.py
+##### Web scanner
 - Add information text to the PDF itself and not on the screenshots itself -> to make it more readable
 - Add HTTPS support